Tiny0tim/rsschool-cv/cv.md

 3. **About me**
     * I live in Moscow.
 My name is Timur Ramazanov.
 I'm a sophomore at the RSUH university, specialiazing in sociological research.
 I’m 19 years old.
     * Work experience
+        Translator
+        Synchronised translation of AMA-sessions and podcasts with the project's CEO.
         March 2022 — April 2022
         2 months
         Kitty Crypto Gang NFT collection